RiverGlide/CukeSalad/README.md

 Notice that we've reused 'switch on the calculator'.

 The new _When_ step has a slightly different layout.
 Let's examine that for a second...
+Notice the ':' (colon) after <do something> and the name-value pairs:

     When I attempt to <do something>: <name> '<value>' <name> '<value>'

-So, we need a task called `add.rb` that explains the individual actions required to complete the task:
+So, we need a task called `tasks/add.rb` that explains the individual actions required to complete the task:

     class Add < TaskWithSpecifics